 If you inherited money or already have a decent amount saved in your 401(k) or IRA, you may have a good head start on saving for retirement already.

 If you have a home or business, be cautious about how much of that asset you count as being available for retirement.
-For example, if you plan on downsizing your home thinks about what is realistic.
+For example, if you plan on downsizing your home think about what is realistic.
 If you have no mortgage and sold the house for $500,000 you would still need a place to live.
-If you bought a retirement patio home for $350,000 then of your current home value you could consider $150,000 of it as retirement savings—but not all of it.
-Later in life you could also use a reverse mortgage to free up some of the remaining equity.
+If you bought a retirement patio home for $350,000, then of your current home value you could consider $150,000 of it as retirement savings—but not all of it.
+Later in life, you could also use a reverse mortgage to free up some of the remaining equity.

 If you are starting from scratch, you want to save as much as possible, or think about some non-traditional approaches to retirement savings such a renting out a room in your home, living the RV lifestyle, or retiring overseas.